-The Convenor for this degree is Dr Lee McGowan who may be contacted for further information.
+The Convenor for this degree is Dr John Garry who may be contacted for further information.

 The MA in European Union Politics offers a carefully balanced, interdisciplinary programme designed to meet the increasing demand for knowledge about how, where and why the European Union (EU) matters as a political system and what it means for national and regional government within the UK and the wider public.
 Through a combination of established approaches to the study of the EU and particular perspectives on representation and on Ireland and Europe, the programme offers a comprehensive overview of the contemporary workings and impacts of the EU as a political system.
 The programme, which is being launched in 2010 to replace the existing MA in European Integration and Public Policy, comprises six taught modules plus a dissertation.